Challenges for India's Modi in his third term as prime minister

 ECONOMIC DISPARITY

-India's economy grew by 8.2 percent in the last fiscal year, one of the fastest rates among major economies, but voters have pointed to disparities on the ground, with growth more visible in cities than in the vast hinterland.
+India's economy grew by 8.2% in the last fiscal year, one of the fastest rates among major economies, but voters have pointed to disparities on the ground, with growth more visible in cities than in the vast hinterland.

 The economy has jumped five places to be the fifth-largest in the world in the past decade under Modi's rule and he has said he will lift it to the third position.
 But the country's per capita income still remains the lowest among G20 nations.